egonSchiele/actionkid/README.markdown

 If you use this, you need:

 1. mpg123 (and so do your users) so that you can play sound and
-2. to compile with -threaded, so that you can play sounds and show graphics simultaneously.
+2. to compile with -threaded, so that you can play sounds and show graphics simultaneously:

+    ghc-options: -rtsopts -threaded "-with-rtsopts=-M500m -N"